hanseungwook/not-so-biggan-decoder/README.md

 git submodule update
 ```

-## Example scripts
+## Training and evaluation scripts

 Here are the example scripts to run training for the two levels of decoder and for reconstructing using the 64x64 TL patch either from the real dataset or our not-so-biggan sampler.
+All training utilizes only 1 x V100 16GB GPU, if available.

 **Training first level UNet-based decoder (64 => 128)**
 ```bash